Efficient algorithms for three-dimensional axial and planar random assignment problems: Multi-dimensional Axial assignment results

 \begin{proof} Clearly

-Each term in the above sum is distributed as $\expdist(n^{d-1})$ and so has expectation $1/n^{d-1}$ and variance $1/n^{2d-2}$.
-The Chebyshev inequality implies that the sum is concentrated around the mean.
+Each summand is distributed as $\expdist(n^{{\DD}-1})$ and so has expectation $1/n^{{\DD}-1}$ and variance $1/n^{2{\DD}-2}$.
+The summands are independent, and the Chebyshev inequality can be used to show that the sum is concentrated around the mean.

-For the upper bound we use a recent result of Johansson, Kahn and Vu \cite{JKV}.
-This implies that \whp\ there is a solution that only uses $d$-tuples of weight at most $\frac{K\log n}{n^{d-1}}$.
-The upper bound follows immediately.
-It should be noted that their proof is non-constructive. \end{proof}
+For the upper bound we use a recent result of Johansson, Kahn and Vu \cite{JKV} on perfect matchings in random ${\DD}$-uniform hypergraphs.
+Their result implies that \whp\ there is a solution that only uses ${\DD}$-tuples of weight at most $\frac{K\log n}{n^{{\DD}-1}}$, thereby giving an upper bound for ``Shamir's problem''.
+While \cite{JKV} does not deal with ${\DD}$-partite hypergraphs, we have verified that their result can be extended to this case; this was also done independently by Gerke and McDowell for different purposes \cite{GM}.
+The upper bound for ${\DD}$-dimensional Axial assignment follows immediately. \end{proof}